XiaotaoChen/model-quantization/doc/detection.md

 ## Dashboard

 Here lists selected experiment result.
-The performance is potentially being better if effort is paid on tuning.
+The performance is potentially being better if more effort is paid on tuning.
 See [experience.md](experience.md) to communicate training skills with me.

 ### Detection
 Dataset | Task Method | Quantization method | Model | A/W | Reported | AP  | Comment